twunderlich/mind-palace-adventure/README.md

 ##  Mind Palace Adventure

-A create-as-you-go text based adventure to build a Mind Palace wrttin python.
+A create-as-you-go text based adventure to build a Mind Palace.

+It is written in python

 To try it, run main.py